openphacts/OPS_LinkedDataApi/docs/flow.md

 curl -X GET --header "Accept: application/json" $URL
 ```

 (changed the values of app_id and app_key)

 The HTTP request will be processed by the top-level `index.php` file.

+## file index.php

 The flow in `index.php`:

-* First, the memcache cache is checked.
+1. First, the memcache cache is checked.
 If the request is in the cache, the cached result is returned and processing ends.
-* Loop thru all of the RDF *.ttl files in the 'api-config-files' directory.
+2. Loop thru all of the RDF *.ttl files in the 'api-config-files' directory.
-* For each file, load the rdf/ttl file into an RDF Graph, store in the variable $ConfigGraph.
+3. For each file, load the rdf/ttl file into an RDF Graph, store in the variable $ConfigGraph.
   * Note: the $ConfigGraph object also contains the $Request object.
-* If the config of $ConfigGraph matches the $Request, you have the right config. do:
+4. If the config of $ConfigGraph matches the $Request, you have the right config. do:
   * construct a $Response object from the $Request and $ConfigGraph
   * call $Response->process()
   * exit the loop.
-* call $Response->serve()
+5. call $Response->serve()
-* cache the $Request --> $Response pair.
+6. cache the $Request --> $Response pair.

 ## class LinkedDataApiRequest